-Income is A Big Factor Lenders Use For a Personal Loan
+Income is a Big Factor Lenders Use For a Personal Loan

 Almost every personal loan lender, will verify income when taking a loan application.
 How much income you need when getting a personal loan varies from lender to lender, but mainly based on the loan amount.
 If you take out a $100,000 personal loan vs a $2600 loan then obviously your total income requirement will change.
 Lenders have to have a way to understand what payments you can make against the loan on a monthly basis.
-A lender will also want to know what other overhead you carry on a monthly basis by reviewing you other monthly payment obligations like rent, cars, other loans and more.
+A lender will also want to know what other overhead you carry on a monthly basis by reviewing your other monthly payment obligations like rent, cars, other loans, and more.

 - Recent Bank Statements